Chapter 2 : Strangers With Cigarettes

 “Yeah I am.
 It’s what you Slytherins call Mudblood, isn’t it?”

-“I don’t smoke,” she said, looking away into the night.
+“I don’t smoke,” she said, looking away across the school grounds.

 “Of course you don’t,” he smiled to himself.
 “A lovely Slytherin lady like yourself would never touch a cigarette.
 It’s probably beneath you.”